Strela military communications satellite family

 Clusters of five Strela-1 satellites tested a military personal communications system.
 Strela-1M apparently had similar appearance.
 Credit: ISS Reshetnev

-The Strela-1M spacecraft are used for military communications.
+The Strela-1M spacecraft was used for military communications.
 It was also a basis for Radio-ROSTO, Zeya and Mozhaets satellites.
 Copyright © 2001 Anatoly Zak

 Strela-2 satellite.
 Credit: ISS Reshetnev